Geodesic clustering of zeros of Eisenstein series for congruence groups: Transcendence

-It remains to establish the explicit values of potential algebraic zeros for small values of $\kappa_\Gamma$. \begin{itemize} \item For $\kappa_\Gamma=1$, we find an upper bound $|D| \leq 4$.
-This implies $|D|=3$ or $|D|=4$, corresponding to $z=\rho$ or $z=\ii$ (note that these discriminants have class number one, so that these two points are the only ones in the $\Gamma(1)$-orbit). \item For $\kappa_\Gamma=2$, we find an upper bound $|D| \leq 16$.
+For $\kappa_\Gamma=2$, we find an upper bound $|D| \leq 16$.
 We consider all possible way of writing $D=D_0 f^2$ with a fundamental discriminant $D_0$ and conductor $f$, and we find the possibilities in the top two lines of Table \ref{orders}.
 To compute the class number of a non-maximal order, one may use the relation between that class number and the one of the corresponding maximal order, see, e.g., \cite[Thm.\ 7.28]{Coxprimes}.
 All of this has been automated: for such orders of discriminant $\texttt D$, e.g., in SageMath \cite{Sage} one may use \texttt{D.class\_number()} from \texttt{sage.schemes.elliptic\_curves.cm}.
-The other lines of the table indicate the class number, a representative $z_1=\alpha_D$ for the trivial ideal class, and, in the unique case of class number two, also the unique representative in $\F$ of the non-trivial ideal class, which may be computed instantaneously using {\tt QuadraticField(-15).class\_group().gens().} in SageMath. \qedhere \end{itemize} \end{proof}
+The other lines of the table indicate the class number, a representative $z_1=\alpha_D$ for the trivial ideal class, and, in the unique case of class number two, also the unique representative in $\F$ of the non-trivial ideal class, which may be computed instantaneously using {\tt QuadraticField(-15).class\_group().gens()} in SageMath. \qedhere \end{proof}

-\begin{remark} The two ideal classes of the maximal order in $\Q(\sqrt{-15})$ correspond to the $j$-invariants $(-191025 \pm 85995 \sqrt{5})/2$, which can be found, e.g., in \cite[(1)]{ZagierSing} or can be computed in SageMath by appending \texttt{.roots()} to \texttt{hilbert\_class\_polynomial(-15)}.
-The corresponding quadratic equations are $z^2-z+4$ for the trivial class and $2z^2+z+2$ for the non-trivial class. \end{remark}